Create and manage Network Load Balancer

 1. Click the [Add listener] button on the change listener settings screen.

-2. Select the protocol for the listener you wish to add.
+2. Select the protocol for the listener you want to add.

 3. Enter the port number that the listener will bind to.